Before Getting a Balance Transfer Credit Card To Pay Down Debt Faster

 A Balance Transfer Card Is Not the Right Debt Payoff Solution for Everyone

 A balance transfer credit card can help you get out of debt faster if you stick to a plan for paying off as much of the balance as you can before the balance transfer rate ends.
-However, it can also land you deeper in debt if you continue to add to your debt balance with additional spending or don’t prioritize debt repayment.
-Before getting a balance transfer card, make sure you’re committed to getting out of debt.
+However, it can also land you deeper in debt if you continue to add to your debt balance through additional spending or failing to prioritize debt repayment.
+Before getting a balance transfer card, ensure you’re committed to paying off your debt.

 About the Author